Farm: Arakawa Estate

 This process is a variation on washed coffee.
 The cherries are pulped and fermented with wine yeast strains in an oxygen free environment for several days.
 This process results in increased acidity and mouthfeel over traditional washed coffees and displays a greater complexity of aroma.

-Arakawa estate is a new small farm in Kurtistown, Hawaii of 170 trees of red caturra and typica variety trees planted on a 1 acre lot.
-This farm is owned by Edna Arakawa and Jim Chestnut, producers of our Hawaii Kilauea Volcano coffee.
-Edna and Jim harvest the coffee themselves and we pick up the cherry weekly to process at Hawaiian Kopelani Paradise, A new farm and mill in the Puna District managed by Paradise Coffee Roasters.
+Arakawa estate is a small farm in Kurtistown, Hawaii of 170 trees of red caturra and typica variety trees planted on a 1 acre lot.
+This farm is owned by Edna Arakawa and Jim Chestnut, also producers of our Hawaii Kilauea Volcano coffee.
+Edna and Jim harvest the coffee themselves and then the coffee ferment the coffee with yeast strains we have selected for their coffee and this process.